-Gap Insurance is something that many people do not consider when purchasing a new vehicle.
+GAP Insurance is something that many people do not consider when purchasing a new vehicle.
 However, this policy could save your client a lot of money in the event of a bad incident.
 This is whether they have paid for the vehicle upfront, or it is on a financial scheme.

 After the home, a vehicle is quite often the most valuable asset owned.
 But what happens if that vehicle is written off following an accident and the motor insurer’s settlement doesn’t cover the replacement cost?
-Whether the reason is that the car has simply decreased in value or the amount paid out by the insurers doesn’t cover any outstanding finance, GAP insurance is the answer.
+Whether the reason is that the car has simply decreased in value, or that the amount paid out by the insurers doesn’t cover any outstanding finance, GAP insurance is the answer.

 The three areas of GAP insurance:

 Finance GAP: This is when your client will receive the difference between the insurance pay-out to your client and the cost of your clients’ finance settlement.